Alternova-Inc/omarchy-alternity-theme/README.md

 # Alternity Theme for Omarchy

 ![Omarchy Alternity](./assets/title.png)

+*Thriving human tech*

-A sophisticated, dark-themed customization for [Omarchy](https://omarchy.org/), meticulously crafted by Alternova.
-This theme provides a cohesive visual experience across Hyprland, Waybar, terminals, and various applications, featuring deep neutrals, purple accents, and carefully selected backgrounds.
+A sophisticated, dark-themed customization for [Omarchy](https://omarchy.org/), meticulously crafted by Alternova using our brand colors.
+This theme elevates the coding space for our team, providing a cohesive and professional visual experience across Hyprland window manager, Waybar, terminals, Neovim, and various applications.
+Featuring deep neutrals, striking rose accents, and a curated selection of backgrounds, it creates an inspiring environment that enhances productivity and focus.

 ## Screenshots